Chapter 7 Population Genetics and Diseases

 \[\begin{align*} \text{For ADE model : }~ & \sigma^{2}_{P} = \sigma^{2}_{A} + \sigma^{2}_{D} + \sigma^{2}_{E}\\ \text{For ACE model : }~ & \sigma^{2}_{P} = \sigma^{2}_{A} + \sigma^{2}_{C} + \sigma^{2}_{E}, \quad \text{where} \\ \sigma^{2}_{P} & \text{ is the phenotypic variance}, \\ \sigma^{2}_{A} & \text{ is additive genetic variance}, \\ \sigma^{2}_{D} & \text{ is dominance genetic variance}, \\ \sigma^{2}_{C} & \text{ is shared environmental variance, and} \\ \sigma^{2}_{E} & \text{ is unshared environmental variance.} \end{align*}\]

-For ADE model,
+For ADE model, given the standardization of the phenotype,

 \[\begin{align*} cov(MZ) = cor(MZ) & = rMZ = \sigma^{2}_{A} + \sigma^{2}_{D} \\ cov(DZ) = cor(DZ) & = rDZ = 0.5 * \sigma^{2}_{A} + 0.25 * \sigma^{2}_{D} \quad \text{ , where} \\ \end{align*}\] the coefficients 1/2 and 1/4 are based on quantitative genetic theory (Mather & Jinks, 1971).